Bramas/CakePHP-Taxonomy/README.markdown

 The Helper
 -------------------------------------------------------
-The Taxonomy helper allow you to create a quick and easy Taxonomy system
+The Taxonomy helper allow you to create a quick and easy Taxonomy system Firstly you have to load the Helper

+	public $helper = array('Html','Form','Taxonomy.Taxonomy');

+To create a quick and easy tag manager use

+	$this->Taxonomy->input('pet',array('label'=>'My pet'));

+The first parameter is the taxonomy type
+The second parameter is an array of option (the same than FormHelper::Input);

 ToDo
 -------------------------------------------------------
 This plugin is a Work in progress
 *   remove the unused terms
-* clean the afterSave hook to clean the right term_relationship
+*   clean the afterSave hook (this will allow you to create "checkboxes" for managing your taxonomy)